m-reza-rahman/jakartaee-docker/javaee/javaee-cafe-demo/database/README.md

-# Run Postgres Database on a Docker container
+# Get Postgres Up and Running with Docker

-The database can be created via docker-compose and manual installation
+The database can be started either via docker-compose or manually.
+Either option is fine.

 **Via docker-compose.yml**

-1. Run docker-compose command and wait for it to initialize completely:
+1. Run the following docker-compose command and wait for it to initialize completely:

     ```bash
     $ docker-compose -f docker-compose.yml up
     ```

-	**Note:** The docker-compose.yml has configurations to create the database objects and configure the database to use a volume name `mounted-volume_pgdata`, the container's name created is `JavaEEDemoDB`
+	**Note:** The docker-compose.yml has configurations to create the database objects and configure the database to use a volume name `mounted-volume_pgdata`.
+The container created is named `JavaEEDemoDB`.

 2. Connect to the postgres database: